Your 7 Day Guide to Maui

 First Day: ARRIVAL

 I recommend staying at the Grand Wailea, a Waldorf Astoria Resort.
 If you don’t have a luxury budget, check out “How to go to Maui for free”.
-Check in and enjoy all this massive resort has in store and if you get in early, hang out at the beach.
+Upon arrival, check in and enjoy all this massive resort has in store and if you get in early, hang out at the beach.

 What to eat: Mama’s Fish House Restaurant and Inn